 Jeffrey Kalmikoff, chief creative officer, Threadless

-I love this quote from an article in this past weekend's San Francisco Chronicle.
+I love this quote from an article in this San Francisco Chronicle.
 Threadless in an online t-shirt company that has been wildly successful turning its customers into community members and letting the community vote designs into production.

 What I most admire is the simplicity of their business model: doing cool stuff with cool people and seeing it where it goes.
 And while the payoff that's important to them is in terms of creativity and personal freedom, they are experiencing a great payoff in financial terms as well.